Department of Mechanical Engineering

 The mission of the Mechanical Engineering Department is to provide our students with a high quality education, to generate and apply knowledge, and to serve both society and the engineering profession.

-In support of our mission, upon graduation our undergraduate students will be:
+The Program Educational Objectives (PEOs) for the Department of Mechanical Engineering in support of our mission, upon graduation our undergraduate students will be:

 - technically skilled in the application of the principles of mechanical engineering, and will demonstrate the ability to work collaboratively and in teams;